nllz/IRTF-HRPC/draft-research.md

 Mapping the protocols and standards that are related to human rights and create a human rights enabeling environment was the first step.
 For that we needed to focus on specific technical concepts that underlie these protocols and  standards.
 On the basis of this list a number of technical concepts that appeared frequently was extracted, and used to create a second list of technical terms that, when combined, create an enabling environment for excercising human rights on the Internet.

 #### Building a common vocabulary of technical concepts that impact human rights
 While interviewing experts, mapping RFCs and compiling technical definitions several concepts of convergence and divergence were identified.
 To ensure that the discussion was based on a common understanding of terms and vocabulary, a list of definitions was created.
-The definitions are based on the wording found in various IETF documents, and if these were unavailable definitions were taken from definitions from other Standards Developing Organizations or academic literature.
+The definitions are based on the wording found in various IETF documents, and if these were unavailable definitions were taken from definitions from other Standards Developing Organizations or academic literature, as indicated in the vocabulary section.

-#### Translating Human Rights Concept into Technical Definitions
+#### Translating Human Rights Concepts into Technical Definitions
 The previous steps allowed for the clarification of relation between human rights and technical concepts.
 The steps taken show how the research process zoomed in, from compiling a broad lists of protocols and standards that relate to human rights to extracting the precise technical concepts that make up these protocols and standards, in order to understand the relationship between the two.
 This sub-section presents the next step: translating human rights to technical concepts by matching the individuals components of the rights to the accompanying technical concepts, allowing for the creation of a list of technical concepts that when combined create an enabling environment for human rights.

 #### List technical terms that combined create enabling environment for human rights